moxley/atom-ruby-test/README.md

 * Supports bash and z-shell
 * Supports Test::Unit, Rspec, Minitest, and Cucumber

+## Helpful Tips

+* Use ruby-test in conjunction with [project-manager](https://atom.io/packages/project-manager) to maintain different ruby-test settings per project.

 ## Contributing

 Any of the following are appreciated: